genelet/mlm/README.md

 #### 1.5.2) Uploading in _component.json_

 By default, files will be uploaded into _Uploaddir_.
-You can override this behavior by assigning a specific folder for the action in *component.json*.
-For example, the _Product_ photos are uploaded to *Document_root*/product as showing in SAMPLE_home/mlm/lib/MLM/Gallery/component.json:
+You can override this behavior by assigning a specific folder in *component.json*.
+For example, the _Product_ photos are uploaded to *Document_root*/product as showing in *SAMPLE_home/mlm/lib/MLM/Gallery/component.json*:
 ```
   "insert"  :{"validate":["categoryid"],
     "upload":{